morphgnt/tischendorf/text/parsed/README.txt

    - 448 changes in total.

 v.
 2.5 (2009-XX-XX)
-   - Added paragraph breaks and chapter breaks.
+   - Added an extra column with paragraph breaks and chapter breaks.
    - Changed the punctuation to be more in accordance with the printed Tischendorf.
    - Got rid of some [square brackets] which were not in Tischendorf.